 3D Archaeological Reconnaissance with Electrical Resistivity Imaging (ERI)

-A hydrocarbon pipeline is under constructed outside the city of Hermosillo, Sonora, Mexico.
-Before construction of the pipeline begins, both surficial and subsurface archaeological reconnaissance work must be carried along the footprint of the hydrocarbon pipeline.
-This site contains surficial archaeological remains identified as lithic reductions sites by archaeologists from the National Institute of Antropology and History (INAH)-Sonora Center.
-Lithic reduction sites were once stone tool manufacturing sites used by ancient natives.
+A hydrocarbon pipeline is under construction outside the city of Hermosillo, Sonora, Mexico.
+Before construction of the pipeline begins, both surficial and subsurface archeological reconnaissance work must be carried along the footprint of the hydrocarbon pipeline.
+This site contains surficial archeological remains identified as lithic reductions sites by archeologists from the National Institute of Anthropology and History (INAH)-Sonora Center.
+Lithic reduction sites were once stone-tool manufacturing sites used by ancient natives.
 The main objective of this pseudo three-dimensional (3D) Electrical Resistivity Imaging (ERI) survey was to identify potential major archeological remains within the near subsurface that could affect the construction of the hydrocarbon pipeline.

 Watch the video of this case history.

 Specially designed tools: These rugged instruments are useful for work in all kinds of terrain and topography including borehole and marine settings.